tonylukasavage/triple/README.md

 ## Known Issues

+### `this.Kroll`

-* Trying to inspect `this.Kroll` on iOS will cause a fatal error.
+Trying to inspect `this.Kroll` on iOS will cause a fatal error.
 This is due to the fact that `this.Kroll` is not a genuine Javascript object.
 It will be skipped if your inspect `this`, and it will crash the app if you try to inspect it directly.